Notice: The Bank of Princeton will be open for FIRST DRAW and SECOND DRAW applications on January 18, 2021 at 9:00am EST

-This current round of PPP funding extends through March 31, 2021, or until the funding is exhausted.
+This current round of PPP funding extends through May 31, 2021, or until the funding is exhausted.
 Funds are Limited.

 SBA Resources & Information on PPP Loans